glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 The following three plots compare histograms computed from simulations of {% katex %}10^5{% endkatex %} samples with the target
 {% katex %}\textbf{Weibull}{% endkatex %} distribution from equation {% katex %}(12){% endkatex %} for the same `stepsize`
 values used in the previous comparisons.
 The first plot shows the small `stepsize` simulation with a very high acceptance rate.
-For this case the simulated histogram is nowhere close to reproducing the target distribution.
+For this case the simulated histogram is not close to reproducing the target distribution.
 The last plot is the large `stepsize` simulation with a very large rejection rate.
 When compared with optimal `stepsize` of {% katex %}0.12{% endkatex %} simulation shown in the middle plot the larger `stepsize` simulation is not as smooth but is acceptable.
-The degraded performance of larger `stepsize` simulation will be a consequence of rejection of many more proposal samples leading to long stretches repeated values.
-For the optimal `stepsize` simulation almost {% katex %}10{% endkatex %} times more sample are available in the histogram caclculation.
+The degraded performance of larger `stepsize` simulation will be a consequence of rejection of many more proposal samples leading to long stretches of repeated values.
+For the optimal `stepsize` simulation almost {% katex %}10{% endkatex %} times more samples are available in the histogram calculation.

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_sampled_pdf-99.png">